 Try to study how trunks are done if you see one in a drawing.
 Following are some examples of how I have done it in some of my drawings.

-This completes the tutorial.
+This completes this tutorial on drawing tree trunks.
+If you liked the content, do consider small donation to help me develop more of such content.
 I would love to hear from you any suggestions for new content or thoughts on improving the tutorials.
 Do feel free to reach out to me if you need any help or clarification.

 Back to Tutorials